AdobeStock_135310125-1

 Florida is Looking into Using Fiber Reinforced Plastic Rebars

-As more attention is being given to reinforced concrete structures to improve their overall durability and strength over the years, specifying glass fiber reinforced polymer (GFRP) rebars has become increasingly popular.
-As a result, the production of GFRP rebars must be standardized, so they have consistent quality.
-However, there are multiple approaches to manufacturing these rebars due to their different raw material compositions, production processes, and resultant physicomechanical properties.
-This makes it challenging to utilize the technology consistently.
+As reinforced concrete structures receive greater attention to improve overall durability and strength, specifying glass fiber-reinforced polymer (GFRP) rebars has become increasingly popular.
+As a result, the production of GFRP rebars must be standardized to ensure consistent quality.

-With technology quickly advancing, it is essential to conduct a thorough evaluation of new products prior to implementing them in infrastructure projects.
+As technology advances rapidly, it is essential to conduct a thorough evaluation of new products before implementing them in infrastructure projects.
 The performance characteristics of GFRP rebar must be assessed and compared to the current state-of-the-art and existing criteria.
-To make sound decisions, characteristics must be accurately understood, and factors like environment, hazards, and construction methods must be taken into account when selecting technologies for application.

 Florida Conducts a Comprehensive Study